sairis-ai/help-center/docs/admin/administration/manage/global-settings/messaging.md

 ## Introduction

-The Messaging Templates Configuration allows administrators to customize all system-generated communications sent to users.
-These communications include account invitations, verification codes, and multi-factor authentication (MFA) messages sent via email or SMS.
-By customizing these templates, you can ensure all system communications align with your organization's branding and communication style.
+The Tenant Messaging Configuration interface provides administrators with powerful tools to customize all communication templates sent to your users.
+This communication center allows you to personalize invitation emails, verification messages, and Multi-Factor Authentication (MFA) notifications to maintain consistent branding and provide clear instructions to your users.

-## Accessing Messaging Templates
+## Accessing Messaging Configuration

 ![homepage](/images/settings-messaging.png)

-The Messaging Templates configuration is accessible to users with specific roles:
+The Tenant Messaging Configuration interface is accessible to users with the following roles:
 - Admin
 - Content
 - Manager

-To access this component, navigate to the Tenant Settings section and select "Messaging" from the menu.

-## Messaging Settings Interface Overview

-The Messaging Settings interface consists of these key components:

-1. **Navigation Menu**: Left sidebar with options for different message types
-   - Invitation
-   - Verification
-   - MFA
-   - Help

-2. **Content Area**: Main section that displays the template editor for the selected message type

-3. **Help Section**: Informational content explaining the purpose and usage of message templates

-Each message type has its own dedicated template editor with appropriate fields and options.

-## Message Template Types

-### Invitation Templates

-The Invitation template is used when a new user account is created.
-It provides login credentials and instructions for accessing the system for the first time.

-**Available Fields:**

-1. **SMS Message**:
-   - Used when sending invitations via text message
-   - Must include `{username}` and `{####}` placeholders for username and temporary password
-   - Example: `Your Sairis username is {username} and the temporary password is: {####}`

-2. **Email Subject**:
-   - Subject line for invitation emails
-   - Example: `Your Company Name - Account Invitation`

-3. **Email Body**:
-   - HTML-formatted content for invitation emails
-   - Rich text editor allows for formatted text, images, and layout customization
-   - Must include `{username}` and `{####}` placeholders
-   - "Apply Branding" button automatically creates a branded template

-### Verification Templates

-The Verification template is used when users need to verify their identity, such as during account recovery or when security policies require verification.

-**Available Fields:**

-1. **SMS Message**:
-   - Used when sending verification codes via text message
-   - Must include `{####}` placeholder for the verification code
-   - Example: `Your verification code is: {####}`

-2. **Email Subject**:
-   - Subject line for verification emails
-   - Example: `Your Company Name - Account Verification`

-3. **Email Body**:
-   - HTML-formatted content for verification emails
-   - Must include either `{####}` placeholder or `{##Verify Email##}` for clickable verification link
-   - "Apply Branding" button automatically creates a branded template

-### Multi-Factor Authentication Templates

-The MFA template is used when multi-factor authentication is enabled, sending a verification code to the user's mobile device.

-**Available Fields:**

-1. **SMS MFA Message**:
-   - Text message sent during MFA challenges
-   - Must include `{####}` placeholder for the verification code
-   - Example: `Your authentication code is: {####}`

-## Rich Text Editor

-The system includes a comprehensive rich text editor for customizing email templates with the following features:

-1. **Formatting Tools**:
-   - Text styling (bold, italic, underline)
-   - Font selection and sizing
-   - Text and background color controls
-   - Paragraph alignment options

-2. **Content Tools**:
-   - Bulleted and numbered lists
-   - Links and images
-   - Tables for structured layout
-   - Source code view for direct HTML editing

-3. **Preview Mode**:
-   - Full-screen preview to see how the template will appear

-## Dynamic Placeholders

-Certain placeholders must be included in templates to provide personalized information to users:

-1. **Required Placeholders**:
-   - `{username}`: The user's login username
-   - `{####}`: Temporary password or verification code
-   - `{##Verify Email##}`: Creates a clickable verification link in email templates

-2. **Placeholder Usage**:
-   - Placeholders must be entered exactly as shown, including braces
-   - SMS templates require plain text with placeholders
-   - Email templates can incorporate placeholders into HTML design

-## Branding Integration

-The system can automatically apply your organization's branding to message templates:

-1. **Apply Branding Button**:
-   - Located in the top-right corner of each template editor
-   - Generates a professionally designed template using your organization's:
-     - Company name from tenant settings
-     - Primary brand colors
-     - Logo (if configured)
-     - System hostname for proper links

-2. **Brand Elements Applied**:
-   - Header with company logo/name
-   - Branded color scheme matching your tenant settings
-   - Footer with legal information
-   - Responsive design for various devices

-## Best Practices

-For effective messaging templates:

-1. **Clear Communication**:
-   - Keep instructions simple and straightforward
-   - Prominently display important information (username, codes)
-   - Include clear next steps for the user

-2. **Branding Consistency**:
-   - Use the "Apply Branding" feature to maintain visual consistency
-   - Ensure colors and styling match your organization's brand guidelines
-   - Include your company logo in email communications

-3. **Mobile Optimization**:
-   - Keep SMS messages concise (under 160 characters if possible)
-   - Ensure email templates are responsive for mobile viewing
-   - Test templates on different devices and email clients

-4. **Security Considerations**:
-   - Do not include sensitive information beyond required credentials
-   - Inform users about the expiration time for verification codes
-   - Include contact information for support
+To access these settings, navigate to the Administration section from the main menu, select "Tenant Settings," and then choose the "Messaging" tab.

+## Messaging Configuration Overview

+The messaging configuration interface is organized into four main sections, accessible from a navigation menu on the left:

+1. **Invitation Messages**: Templates for new user account creation
+2. **Verification Messages**: Templates for account verification and recovery
+3. **MFA Messages**: Templates for Multi-Factor Authentication codes
+4. **Overview**: General information about message configuration

+Each section provides detailed controls for customizing both email and SMS communications for different user scenarios.

+## Understanding Message Types

+Your platform uses several types of communications with users:

+### Invitation Messages

+Sent when:
+- A new user account is created
+- A user is invited to join the platform
+- An administrator provisions a new account

+Content typically includes:
+- Welcome message
+- Initial login instructions
+- Temporary password or setup link
+- Next steps for account activation

+### Verification Messages

+Sent when:
+- A user needs to verify their email or phone
+- Account recovery is requested
+- Password reset is initiated
+- Security policy requires verification

+Content typically includes:
+- Verification instructions
+- Security code or verification link
+- Expiration information
+- Action steps to complete verification

+### MFA Messages

+Sent when:
+- A user logs in from a new device
+- Multi-Factor Authentication is required
+- Additional security verification is needed
+- User enables MFA on their account

+Content typically includes:
+- One-time passcode (OTP)
+- Brief instructions
+- Expiration time
+- Security context

+## Template Customization Interface

+Each message type has a similar customization interface with both email and SMS options:

+### Email Template Customization

+The email template editor provides:

+1. **Subject Line Editor**: Customize the email subject
+   - Keep subjects clear and concise
+   - Include your organization name for recognition
+   - Can include dynamic placeholders

+2. **HTML Email Editor**: Rich text editor for email body
+   - Full formatting capabilities (bold, italic, links, etc.)
+   - HTML editing mode for advanced customization
+   - Preview mode to see how emails will appear
+   - Mobile view to check responsive design

+3. **Email Preview**: Live rendering of your template
+   - Shows exactly how emails will appear to recipients
+   - Updates as you edit the template
+   - Displays placeholder content for dynamic elements

+### SMS Template Customization

+The SMS template editor provides:

+1. **Plain Text Editor**: Simple editor for SMS messages
+   - Character counter to show message length
+   - Warning when approaching SMS length limits
+   - Visual indicator for message splitting

+2. **SMS Preview**: Mobile phone rendering of your message
+   - Shows how text will appear on recipient devices
+   - Updates as you edit the template
+   - Displays placeholder content for dynamic elements

+## Using Dynamic Placeholders

+Placeholders are essential variables that get replaced with personalized information when messages are sent:

+### Required Placeholders

+These placeholders **must** be included in certain templates:

+1. **Verification Code**: `{####}`
+   - Required in verification and MFA templates
+   - Delivers the security code to the user
+   - System will generate a numeric code during sending

+2. **Temporary Password**: `{####}`
+   - Required in invitation templates when using temporary passwords
+   - System will generate a secure password during sending
+   - Format varies based on password policy settings

+3. **Email Verification Link**: `{##Verify Email##}`
+   - Required in email verification templates
+   - Creates a clickable verification link
+   - Cannot be customized internally

+### Optional Placeholders

+These placeholders can be used to personalize messages:

+1. **Username**: `{username}`
+   - Inserts the recipient's username
+   - Helpful for login instructions
+   - Use where identity confirmation is needed

+2. **Organization Name**: `{organization}`
+   - Inserts your organization name
+   - Helps with message branding
+   - Provides context for the communication

+## Template Design Best Practices

+### Email Templates

+For effective email communications:

+1. **Branding Consistency**:
+   - Use your organization's logo and colors
+   - Match the visual style of your platform
+   - Include consistent footer information
+   - Use your standard email layout if possible

+2. **Content Structure**:
+   - Start with a clear greeting and purpose
+   - Keep instructions simple and step-by-step
+   - Highlight important information like codes or links
+   - Include contact information for assistance
+   - Add security reminders when appropriate

+3. **Responsive Design**:
+   - Ensure templates work on mobile devices
+   - Use responsive layout techniques
+   - Keep critical content visible without scrolling
+   - Test on multiple screen sizes

+### SMS Templates

+For effective SMS communications:

+1. **Brevity and Clarity**:
+   - Keep messages under 160 characters when possible
+   - Focus only on essential information
+   - Begin with organization name for context
+   - Use clear, concise language

+2. **Security Considerations**:
+   - Include enough context to verify legitimacy
+   - Avoid links in SMS when possible
+   - Clearly indicate code expiration time
+   - Never ask for sensitive information via SMS

+## Template Testing and Validation

+Before finalizing templates:

+1. **Preview Function**: Use the built-in preview to check appearance
+2. **Test Sends**: Test to actual devices when possible
+3. **Colleague Review**: Have others review your templates
+4. **Accessibility Check**: Ensure templates are accessible to all users

+## Template Management

+Templates are saved automatically, but you should:

+1. **Version Tracking**: Keep notes on major changes
+2. **Backup Important Templates**: Copy text to a separate location
+3. **Regular Review**: Update templates periodically
+4. **Testing After Updates**: Verify templates after system updates

 ## Troubleshooting

-**Issue**: Placeholders not being replaced with actual values
-- Verify the exact format of placeholders (`{username}` and `{####}`)
-- Check for extra spaces or characters in placeholders
-- Ensure placeholders are in the correct template (invitation vs. verification)

-**Issue**: HTML formatting not appearing in sent emails
+**Issue**: Placeholders not appearing in sent messages
-- Verify HTML syntax in the source code view
+- Verify placeholder syntax is exactly as shown: `{####}`
-- Test email in multiple email clients
-- Check for missing closing tags or invalid HTML
+- Check if placeholder is appropriate for the message type

-**Issue**: "Apply Branding" button doesn't update template
-- Ensure tenant settings include company name
-- Verify branding colors are properly configured
+- Ensure required placeholders haven't been removed
-- Try toggling between template types and back
+- Try resetting to the default template

-**Issue**: SMS messages too long
-- SMS messages should ideally be under 160 characters
-- Consider abbreviating instructions
-- Focus only on essential information for SMS templates

-**Issue**: Email template looks different when received
+**Issue**: Email formatting problems
-- Different email clients render HTML differently
-- Use simple, well-supported HTML elements
+- Check HTML structure for errors
+- Verify all HTML tags are properly closed
-- Test with major email clients (Gmail, Outlook, etc.)
+- Test with different email clients if possible
+- Consider simplifying complex formatting

+**Issue**: Messages not being delivered
+- Verify recipient contact information is correct
+- Check system logs for sending errors
+- Ensure message content doesn't trigger spam filters
+- Confirm SMS carrier supports the message format

+**Issue**: Templates reset unexpectedly
+- Some system updates may reset templates to defaults
+- Always maintain backups of customized templates
+- Check for notifications about planned maintenance
+- Contact support if templates change without action

 ---

-For additional assistance with messaging template configuration, please contact your system administrator.
+For additional assistance with messaging configuration, please contact your system administrator or support team.